BeauvR/registry/README.md

 ## Usage
 ### Note
-This project is still in development, a web interface and webhooks are not yet implemented.
-For now, you can only add packages and versions to the database directly.
+This project is still in development, a web interface.
+For now, you can only add packages & licenses to the database directly.

 ### Adding a composer package
 To add a package, you need to create a new package in the database table ``composer_packages``

 ### Adding a composer package version
+To create a new version of a package, you need to call a webhook.
+This webhook is located at ``https://yourdomain.com/composer/composer-package-update``.
+This webhook must be singed as described here and accepts a POST request with the following parameters:
+* ``version_code``: The version code of the new release.
+* ``version_type``: The version type of the new release.
+This can be ``stable``, ``dev``.
+* ``source_reference``: The source reference of the new release.
+This must be a valid git reference.
+This can be a branch, tag or commit hash.
-To add a version, you need to create a new version in the database table ``composer_package_versions``.
+* ``composer_package_id``: The ID of the composer package that you want to add a new version to.
-This version must be linked to a composer package.
-The version type must be a valid composer version type (``stable``, ``dev``).
-The composer_json_content field must contain the whole package.json file of the package version.
+After calling this webhook with the correct parameters, there will be a job queued that will create a new version of the package.
+This job will be processed by the queue worker.

 ### Issuing a license
 To issue a license, you need to create a new license in the database table ``licenses``.